mkaminsky11/googlejs/get_started.md

 ![](images/creds.png)

 For the type, select <b>web application</b>.
 Set the origin to the domain of the server you are going to be authorizing from.
-The redirect url is where the user will be redirected once her or she is authorized.
+The redirect url is where the user will be redirected once he or she is authorized.

 ![](images/type.png)